πŸ“ Convert PLY to X: Polygon File Format to DirectX 3D Model Converter

 How to Convert PLY to X?

 Download and install Autoconverter on your system.
-Launch the software to convert PLY mesh files to X format.
+This application will let you to convert your PLY mesh files to X format - no additional CAD software required.

 The PLY file format (Polygon File Format), also known as the Stanford Triangle Format, is a versatile and lightweight standard for storing 3D mesh data.
 Originally developed at Stanford University, PLY files are widely used in 3D scanning, computer vision, and scientific visualization thanks to their flexibility and support for both ASCII and binary encodings.